ClusterM/hakchi2/folder_images/README.txt

 Copy your folder icons set here in PNG format, up to 204x204.
+It is best to create a subfolder in order to create a "folder images set" in hakchi2's interface, accessible under the "Structure" button -> "Folder images set" menu item!
+All files included in the set will override default images.
+Those will not get overwritten on update.